LGBTQ rights in Poland: Hate crime laws

 As of 2019, a bill is pending in Parliament to provide penalty enhancements if a crime is motivated by the victim's gender, gender identity, age, disability or sexual orientation.

+In November 2024, the Polish Prime Minister Donald Tusk agreed to legislation which would add sexual orientation, gender, age and disability into the country's existing hate speech laws.
+The legislation now heads to the Parliament where it must receive a majority of votes to become law.

 Gender identity and expression

 Legal gender changes have been performed since the 1960s.
 Transgender people seeking to change their legal gender must receive a medical diagnosis.
-Only after the legal gender has been changed a transgender individual gets a right to undergo a sex reassignment surgery.
+Only after the legal gender has been changed does a transgender individual gain the right to undergo sex reassignment surgery.
 The reason for this is because any surgery resulting in infertility is prohibited by Polish law (as stated in Polish Penal Code: Kodeks Karny art.
 156 §1), with a few exceptions in cases such as uterine cancer or myoma.
-That is, castration on request is illegal and transgender individual must first seek a legal change, since just a medical diagnosis from a doctor is not enough.
+That is, castration on request is illegal and transgender individuals must first seek to change their legal gender, due to a medical diagnosis not being sufficient.

-A transgender individual must face a number of obstacles before having their legal gender changed, such as suing their parents.
-On the basis of offered further evidence (such as a medical diagnosis, medical records, witness/parental statements, etc.) a court may either pass sentence or refuse to do so.

 In July 2015, the Polish Sejm approved a transgender recognition bill.
 Under the bill, transgender people would have been able to change gender without any physical interventions, but would have required statements from mental health experts that they are suffering from gender dysphoria.
 The bill was approved 252 to 158.
 The Senate proceeded to approve the bill in August, but President Andrzej Duda vetoed it in October.
 The Parliament failed to override his veto.

+Until March 2025, a transgender individual who wanted to change their legal gender had to file a lawsuit against their parents.
+On 4 March 2025, the Civil Chamber of the Supreme Court of Poland in its resolution simplified the foregoing practice, stating that the process should take place before the court in a non-trial proceeding, only on the request of the concerned party, in the mode of a rectification of the vital records.
+The only other participant in the proceeding may be the proponent's spouse, and a positive review from the court is to be effective immediately.

 Military service

 Since the 1990s, lesbian, gay and bisexual people are not banned from military service and discrimination against them is officially forbidden.
 However, there is an unwritten rule of "don't ask, don't tell" and most gay Polish soldiers conceal their sexual orientation.
-In 2013, military personnel told NaTemat.pl portal that openly gay personnel would face social difficulty, especially for higher ranks, as for "commanding staff - officers and high-ranking NCOs - admitting to same-sex attraction would mean losing respect - qualities without which you simply cannot be a commander".
+In 2013, military personnel told NaTemat.pl portal that openly gay personnel would face social difficulty, especially for higher ranks, as for "commanding staff—officers and high-ranking NCOs—admitting to same-sex attraction would mean losing respect—qualities without which you simply cannot be a commander".

 Openly transgender people are officially barred from military service on the medical grounds.
 Diagnosis of gender dysphoria results in being automatically assigned as "permanently and completely unfit for military service, both in the time of conflict and peace".